Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Theoretical lower bounds on parameter estimation uncertainties

-In this section, we consider the case where the data observed in a GW detector $x(t)$ are the sum of the GW signal $h(t;\boldsymbol{\vartheta})$, which depends on unknown parameters $\boldsymbol\vartheta$, and the noise of the detector $n(t)$, which is assumed to be Gaussian stationary with zero mean, $\E [n(t)] = 0$, this is reasonable when we are not in presence of glitches, becouse the glitches are rare and they are not expected to affect parameter estimation issues, but thet are considere important for estimating the false alarm rate, which is not relevant for this.
+For GW recorded by a laser interferometer, the noise is additive.
+Furthermore unless a glitch is superimposed with the GW, the noise is a colored Gaussian process with a variance equal to the LIGO noise PSD (glitches are not expected to affect parameter estimation, but are important for estimating the false alarm rate of search pipelines, which is beyond the scope of this work).
 We can express the data observed as

-We consider that the GW signal $h(t;\boldsymbol{\vartheta})$ is present in the observed data $x(t)$ and satisfies the detection criteria; therefore, we want to proceed with the physical estimation of the parameters $\beta$ of the progenitor in the case of GWs from CCSNe.
-It can be shown that for this additive model of the observed data where the signal model $h(t;\boldsymbol{\vartheta})$ is fully known, the FIM can be expressed in the Fourier domain as